 The main objective of GoEco! is to investigate if and how information feedback and social interactions (social comparison and peer pressure) can be effective in fostering changes in personal mobility behavior.
 Research in social and environmental psychology has in fact shown that one of the most powerful triggers for sustainability transitions lays in providing bottom-up personal feedback and comparison with the behavior and performances of other members of one’s community.
 Individual feedback and social comparison activate competition and the urge to stand out among peers.

-To test these theories in the mobility sector, we create a “living lab” experiment, that is a field study involving real-life users in real-world settings.
-In 2016 eight hundred users will test a smartphone application, which tracks their trips and uses game elements to challenge them to modify their mobility behavior.
+To test these theories in the mobility sector, we created a “living lab” experiment, that is a field study involving real-life users in real-world settings.
+Between 2016 and 2017 about four hundred users tested the GoEco! and GoEco!
+Tracker smartphone applications, which tracked their trips and used game elements to challenge them to modify their mobility behavior.

-To get a broader understanding of the complex phenomenon of behavior change, the living lab will be run both in Canton Ticino and in the City of Zürich.
+To get a broader understanding of the complex phenomenon of behavior change, the living lab was run both in Canton Ticino and in the City of Zürich.
 The two regions are very different with respect to the availability of mobility options and in the socio-cultural attitude of the population towards mobility.
-To get a deeper insight on the users’ perceptions and attitudes, a number of participants will be closely followed throughout the experiment by means of focus groups and interviews.
+To get a deeper insight on the users’ perceptions and attitudes, at the end of the field experiment we carried out a survey among the participants.
+Furthermore, some of them were closely followed by means of individual interviews.

 For the time being the first results of the project are available, based on the data collected through the GoEco! and GoEco!
 Tracker apps: comparing the data collected between the first and the last monitoring period, it appears that GoEco! was able to produce some change in individual mobility patterns, reducing both the average energy consumption and the average CO2 emissions per kilometre.
 However, such a change is recorded:

 - only for “systematic” routes, namely those regularly and frequently carried out;